MRMYSTERY003/sketchpy/README.md

 ### More examples

 ```
-    from sketchpy import library as lib
+    from sketchpy3 import library as lib

     obj = lib.bts()
     obj.draw()
 ```

 ```
-    from sketchpy import library as lib
+    from sketchpy3 import library as lib

     obj = lib.vijay()
     obj.draw()